The Prophet’s Da`wah Methodology (Part Two)

 One such noble example is when Abu Hurairah came to him crying after he heard his own mother (an idolatress at the time) verbally abusing the Prophet after Abu Hurairah invited her to Islam.
 Abu Hurairah then asked the Prophet to pray for her guidance.
 Instead of invoking a curse on her, or rebuking Abu Hurairah for his request, the Prophet said, “O Allah!
 Guide Abu Hurairah’s mother.”

 Shortly afterwards, Abu Hurairah came back crying, this time with happiness not grief; his mother decided to accept Islam on her own (Al-Mundhri).
 It should be noted that the Prophet seldom invoked a curse on his abusers, and rare exceptions to that were in the context of cold-blooded and brutal murderers, such as those who killed the memorizers of the Qur’an.
-Otherwise, he neither initiated invoking a curse, nor did he even when requested by others to do so.
+Otherwise, he neither initiated invoking a curse, nor did he even when requested others to do so.

 Abu Hurairah narrated that Al-Tufail and his companions came to the Prophet and said “O Messenger of Allah, the people of Daws have rejected Islam, so invoke prayers against them.”
 The Prophet prayed instead: “O Allah!
 Guide the people of Daws and bring them (to Islam) (Al-Mundhri).

-Similar acts of mercy and concern were shown by the Prophet in response to the insults and harassment by the people of Ta’if.
+Similar acts of mercy and concern were shown the Prophet in response to the insults and harassment the people of Ta’if.
 Such acts did not stem from weakness, as he showed the same character at a moment of great victory and power, when he finally entered Makkah.

 To be continued